canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         Abbreviation for :term:`Main Inclusion Review`

     MOTU
-        Abbreviation for :term:`Master of the Universe`
+        Abbreviation for :term:`Masters of the Universe`

     MP
         Abbreviation for :term:`Merge Proposal`